How to Finance a Home Renovation

 Things that add value are adding a room, addition or second floor, increasing living space, finishing a basement with a separate entrance, or splitting the basement into partial use for the owner, and part for rental or parents.
 Updating kitchens and bathrooms add the most value and the “wow” factor.
 Things that do not add much value to the property are swimming pools, in-home theatres, giving you an increase of only 25% to 50% of their cost.

 If the renovation is for your personal enjoyment and you can afford it, do not look at it as an investment, unless you are selling with the next year or so.
-That’s because styles change, there will be wear and tear, market values can go down; and if you financed the renovation costs, you will have any profit eaten up by interest.
-You have to decide if it makes sense to you.
+That’s because styles change, there will be wear and tear, market values can decrease; and if you previously financed the renovation costs, you will have any profit eaten up by interest.
+You have to decide if it makes sense for you.